molgenis/league-of-robots/roles/interfaces/README.md

 Switching `enable_predictable_network_interface_names` for an already running machine from `true` to `false` or vice versa, will modify the `net.ifnames` kernel boot parameter in the GRUB bootloader config, followed by rebuilding the kernel image and rebooting the machine.
-IMPORTANT: this may break other services like `lnet` for Lustre or `iptables` to configure a firewall and which use network interface names in their configs.
-In the worst case scenario you may have locked yourself out of the machine after reboot, because the firewall is not configured to allow traffic to the new network interface name.
+**IMPORTANT: this may break other services** like `lnet` for Lustre or `iptables` to configure a firewall and which use network interface names in their configs.
+**In the worst case scenario you may have locked yourself out of the machine after reboot**, because the firewall is not configured to allow traffic to the new network interface name.

 ### cloud-init